Hi, I'm Paris.

 Miscellaneous Projects

-Some projects on the side, usually for fun.
+Some projects on the side, probably for fun.

 Formula Drift Poster